-Easter is almost here, and the stores are stocked with many different types of egg-dyeing kits.
+Easter is almost here, and most of us can’t head to the stores to buy egg-dyeing kits.
 Rather than do our usual tablet coloured or sticker eggs, this year I decided to do something slightly different with the kids: silk fabric dyed Easter eggs!
-The eggs are dyed by using 100% silk ties we found at a consignment shop.
+The eggs are dyed by using 100% silk ties we found in my husband’s closet.

 YES, you can dye Easter eggs using old silk neckties!
 You simply wrap them in the fabric and boil in a water/vinegar solution, et voila!
 It’s a lot of fun to see what comes out because each egg is different depending on the fabric and how you wrap them.
 When it comes time to unwrap each egg, it’s like a little surprise seeing what design each egg has.
 You can use any kind of 100% silk fabric to make this work.
 Think: ties, shirts, scarves, pillowcases.
 Let your creativity run wild.
 Happy Easter!

 - Large sized uncooked eggs (as many as you want to do)